ccn-ccn/MyNetworkSocial/README.md

   ```
 * No earning caps, users can earn unlimited MYNW rewards
 * Rewards scale with sharing activity (Proof of Distribution)
-* More active users have higher chances of being selected as seeders
+* More active users have higher chance of being selected as seeders

 ### **Step 4: Payout Cap Enforcement**